 Attar

-The symbol of eternity is ouroboros.
-The snake devouring its own tail.
-It echoes the cycles of life, of the arcing and descending of the sun, and the phases of the moon.
-It is the eternal cycle of renewal.
-Of rebirth from death, and the continual nature of the universe.
+The symbol of eternity is ouroboros, the snake devouring its own tail.
+It echoes the cycles of life, of the arching and descending of the sun, and the phases of the moon.
+It is the eternal cycle of renewal, of rebirth from death, and the continual nature of the universe.

-One of the oldest mystical symbols in the world, ouroboros is the symbol of the alchemical work.
-Of the self, the sun, and the circle that represents the attainment of completion and perfection.
+One of the oldest mystical symbols in the world, ouroboros, is the symbol of the alchemical work, of the self, the sun, and the circle that represents the attainment of completion and perfection.

 Two entwined serpents symbolise the union of opposites.
-To the alchemists this union, or mystical marriage, was seen in the sun and moon.
-The red and white rose, and the man of heart and the woman of wisdom.
+To the alchemists, this union, or mystical marriage, was seen in the sun and moon, the red and white rose, and the man of heart, and the woman of wisdom.

-The Hermeticists who emerged in late antiquity viewed men and women, as having always been androgynous.
-Androgynous here symbolising perfection and wholeness.
-This is seen in Plato’s Symposium, where it is written that originally there were three kinds of human beings.
-Men were descended from the sun, women from the earth, and a third androgynous, with both male and female elements, who were descended from the moon.
-He told of how powerful they were, and because of this how Zeus had sliced them in half.
-“After [this] division, the two parts of man, each desiring his other half, came together, and throwing their arms about one another, entwined in mutual embraces, longing to grow into one.
-Each of us when separated is always looking for his other half… And the reason is that human nature was originally one and we were a whole, and the desire and pursuit of the whole is called love.”
+The Hermeticists, who emerged in late antiquity, viewed men and women, as having always been androgynous, androgyny here, symbolising perfection and wholeness.
+This is seen in Plato”s Symposium, where it is written that, originally there were three kinds of human beings.
+Men were descended from the sun, women from the earth, and a third was androgynous, with both male and female elements, who were descended from the moon.
+He told of how powerful they were and, because of this, how Zeus had sliced them in half.
+“After [this] division, the two parts , each desiring the other half, came together, and throwing their arms about one another, entwined in mutual embraces, longing to grow into one.
+Each of us, when separated, is always looking for the other half… And the reason is that human nature was originally one and we were a whole, and the desire and pursuit of the whole is called love.”

-Here we might think of romantic love, which since the decline of spirituality has become, almost our only arena for seeking meaning, wholeness and transcendence.
+Here we might think of romantic love which, since the decline of spirituality, has become almost, our only arena for seeking meaning, wholeness and transcendence.
 This is a lot of pressure, and it will not be the right thing for everyone.

 When we fall in love, we are filled with excitement, and then…disillusionment.
-Disappointment because they are not who we thought they were, and because we are not who they thought we were.
-So often we split, when what needed to be done was to relate to the other person as a human being.
-As they are, without all of our hopes, dreams and expectations projected onto them.
+Disappointment, because they are not who we thought they were, and because we are not who they thought we were, so, often, we split, when what needed to be done was to relate to the other person as a human being, as they are, without all of our hopes, dreams and expectations projected onto them.
 This only suffocates.
-This only causes one relationship after the next to fail, until, we realise that all along we need to open up.
-That we needed to do the hard work.
-To see that romantic love gives way to enduring love, and companionship.
-Something that may not be as exciting, but is a whole lot more rich and fulfilling.
-Until we realise the importance of transmuting passion into compassion, we will be like the sun who smears the face of her dammed lover, the moon, with ashes.
+This only causes one relationship, after another, to fail until, we realise that, all along, we just need to open up; that we needed to do the hard work, to see that idealistic, romantic love give way, to enduring love, and companionship.
+It may not be as exciting, but is a whole lot more rich and fulfilling.
+Until we realise the importance of transmuting passion into compassion, we will be like the sun, who smears the face of her damned lover, the moon, with ashes.

-The dark side of nature has long been associated with the moon.
-A symbol of eternity and enlightenment, as well as an analogy for life.
-Because of this it has been worshiped all over the world, and its lunar cycle recorded by our ancestors.
-An example of this can be found in the 15,000 year old paintings in the Lascaux cave in France.
+The dark side of nature has long been associated with the moon. it is a symbol of eternity and enlightenment, as well as an analogy for life.
+Because of this, it has been worshipped all over the world, and its lunar cycles recorded by our ancestors.
+An example of this can be found in the fifteen thousand year old paintings in the Lascaux cave, in France.

-To the Inuits the moon is the abode of the dead, where their shamans go to learn about death and life from ‘the other side.’
-Certain European mythologies echo this, with the moon, not only as the place where the dead go, but as the dwelling place of the moon king and the ancestral sprits.
+To the Inuits, the moon is the abode of the dead, where their shamans go, to learn about death and life from “the other side.”
+Certain European mythologies echo this, with the moon, not only as the place where the dead go, but as the dwelling place of the moon king, and the ancestral spirits.